"He's nuts mom" - Heard shared fears about Depp in 2013 | International

 American actress Amber Heard texted her mother in 2013 that she was heartbroken to discover her then boyfriend, Johnny Depp, became violent and abusive when high on drugs and alcohol, likening him to Dr Jekyll and Mr Hyde.

-Heard's sister Whitney is due to give evidence later on Thursday.
+After Heard completed her testimony, the court heard evidence from her younger sister, Whitney Henriquez.
+Henriquez recounted that on the day in March 2013 when Heard had been texting their mother, she had arrived at the apartment several hours into the incident to try and help Depp calm down.

+"It was immediately apparent to me that Amber was upset and had been crying," Henriquez said in a written statement, released as she began her oral testimony.
+"Her face was swollen, but at that stage I didn't know he had been physical with her.
+I noticed one side of her face was super-red and she had what looked like a split lip and I remember thinking to myself 'that's not from crying'."

+Henriquez rejected accusations by Depp's lawyer that she was telling lies in order to back up her sister's account.
 The trial is set to conclude next week, although no ruling is expected immediately.

 - READ MORE ON: